cloud infrastructure

 The X-Forwarded-For and X-Real-IP headers pass the original client IP through to your services.
 Without these, every request looks like it comes from your NGINX server's internal IP.

 That configuration has a lot of repeated proxy headers.
-Let's clean it up:
+Clean it up with an include file:

 # /etc/nginx/proxy_params